+This is a variation of our baked tostadas base recipe.
 Seasonal produce is delicious, colorful, and oftentimes, inexpensive.
-These easy vegetarian tostadas use summer produce, making it a delicious seasonal meal.
+These easy vegetarian tostadas with summer veggies are a delicious seasonal meal.
 This is also a great meal for kids to help prepare – older kids can help dice the vegetables and little ones can have fun mashing the black beans and building their own tostadas!
-Let’s get started!

 Is this a healthy vegetarian tostada recipe?